Pillar Wealth Management LLC logo

 You already know:

 Because they buy the pitch that this is a ‘zero-fee’ advisor.
-This is accurate in the sense that in this case, how much a financial advisor costs is not based on a percentage, flat, or hourly fee like a fee-only advisor does.
+This is accurate in the sense that in this case, how much a financial advisor costs is not based on a percentage, flat, or hourly fee like a fee-only advisor.
+But it’s inaccurate in the impression it gives that with their approach, the cost is little or nothing when in fact it’s much more in most cases.

 Important:

-At big banks, investment advisor firms, and brokerage houses, how much a financial advisor costs is often based on commissions and these firms’ advisors claim to be zero-fee advisors.
+At big banks, investment advisor firms, and brokerage houses, how much a financial advisor costs is often based on commissions, and these firms’ advisors claim to be zero-fee advisors.

 Pillar Wealth Management, LLC., isn’t like that.
 They wrote the book on the best investment management strategies for investors with high net worth.
-Even better, the authors and founders with over 60+ years of experience want to work directly with you.
+Even better, the authors and founders, with over 60+ years of experience, want to work directly with you.
 Get the undivided attention, focus, advice, and proven expertise you deserve!
+Now, can you negotiate how much a financial advisor costs?

 To some degree, yes.
 But this is most common among wealth managers serving clients with ultra high net worth.